-2 test positive for COVID-19 in Australian Open qualifying
+2 COVID-19 cases at Australian Open qualifying event in Doha

 The season-opening major is usually held in the last two weeks of January to coincide with the end of the holidays in the southern summer.

+Players will start arriving in Australia on 15 charter flights later this week.
+A small group of players will quarantine in Adelaide.
+The remainder of the roughly 1,200 players, entourage, support staff and officials arriving from abroad set to quarantine in one of three Melbourne hotels inside a so-called bio-security that will allow them to leave the hotel to work out in dedicated practice facilities for up to five hours per day.

-Players will start arriving in Australia later this week.
-An exhibition event featuring Serena Williams, Naomi Osaka, Novak Djokovic and Rafael Nadal will be played as an once-off curtain raiser in Adelaide, South Australia state, on Jan.
+An exhibition event featuring Serena Williams, Naomi Osaka, Novak Djokovic and Rafael Nadal will be played as a once-off curtain raiser in Adelaide, South Australia state, on Jan.
 29.

 A 12-team ATP Cup is among the two men’s tournaments and two women’s tournaments that will be staged at Melbourne Park from Feb.
 1-6 for players to prepare for the Australian Open.